 At the end of the Civil War, the South lay in ruins.
 Southern plantations and entire cities had been destroyed during the war.
 Without food, many southerners starved to death, and some of those who survived lost everything they owned.

 As a result, the government had to figure out how to rebuild the South.
 As president, Johnson took charge of the first phase of Reconstruction.
 But his attempt to quickly readmit the former Confederate states into the union and his vetoes of important civil rights bills outraged Radical Republicans in Congress.

 The House of Representatives impeached Johnson in 1868, but he was acquitted by a single vote in the Senate.
 Historians say that Johnson’s victory “marked the beginning of an ambitious series of receptions, dinners and children’s parties that would turn the last nine months of his term into an ongoing celebration.”

-After leaving office, Johnson returned to his native state of Tennessee where he probably consumed such traditional southern foods as Hoppin’ John and Pine Bark Stew.
+After leaving office, Johnson returned to his native state of Tennessee where he probably consumed such traditional southern foods as Benne Wafers, Hoppin’ John and Pine Bark Stew.
 Still popular in the south, Hoppin' John is often the high point of New Year's Day festivities and is thought to bring good luck throughout the coming year.
-If you'd like to whip up some Hoppin' John, you can't go wrong with this quick and simple recipe from Emeril Lagasse.
+If you'd like to whip up some Hoppin' John, you can't go wrong with this quick and delicious recipe from Emeril Lagasse.

 1 tablespoon olive oil